dabeaz/curio/docs/reference.rst

    Create a stack traceback string for the task.
 Useful for debugging.

+.. method:: Task.where()

+   Return a (filename, lineno) tuple where the task is executing.
+For debugging.

 The following public attributes are available of :class:`Task` instances:

 .. attribute:: Task.id